-- Search Engine: WhatArmy has no control over search engine ranking, and does not guarantee a presence of any developed or hosted website on any search engine.
+- Search Engine: WhatArmy has no control over search engine ranking and does not guarantee the presence of any developed or hosted website on any search engine.
 By paying WhatArmy, the client is not paying for any service that will improve search engine ranking.
 The Client can provide documentation from a 3rd Party Search Engine Optimization Firm, at that point WhatArmy can implement the recommendations of the 3rd Party Firm, but will not guarantee any outcomes as a result of the implementation of the recommendations of the 3rd Party Firm.

-- Corrections: WhatArmy will correct technical issues related to code and functionality of electronic media components that result from WhatArmy oversight within 5 days of work completion, unless otherwise stated.
+- Corrections: WhatArmy will correct technical issues related to code and functionality of electronic media components that result from WhatArmy oversight within 5 days of work completion unless otherwise stated.

-Standard Support Agreement
+Standard Support Plan Agreement